-Since we finally finished building our countertops and convinced some strong armed men to come lift them into place for us, it was time to seal our countertops.
+Since we finally finished building our countertops and convinced some strong-armed men to come and lift them into place for us, it was time to seal our countertops.
 I was super excited to do this because 1) it was something that I could actually participate in and 2) it meant we could finally start using them as countertops!

 We applied 3 layers, waited an hour and reapplied another 3 layers.

 After waiting 24 hours we did the “drop test” where you place several drops of water on your concrete and wait 2 minutes to see if any of the water has seeped into the concrete or left a dark spot.